Updated July 12th, 2019.

 The iPhone could still take pictures, but the pictures never showed up on the MacBook Air.
 The customer resorted to emailing the photos to herself (not the easiest way to do it, but at least it worked).

 Naturally I was intrigued.
 The iPhone’s camera worked fine.
 The iPhone could send and receive emails, and load web pages, and do other network-related things.
-The MacBook Air was on the network too, able to do email and web stuff without a problem.
+The MacBook Air was able to do email and web stuff without a problem.
 On top of that, the setting for Photo Stream was “On” for the iPhone, and “On” for the MacBook Air.
 That’s the first thing I checked, but no dice.
 Everything was set up perfectly.
 See below.

 Luckily, something on the iPhone caught my eye, and the problem solved itself.
 Take another look at that picture of the iPhone’s iCloud settings.
 Look especially at the top left of the picture.
 See anything there that shouldn’t be?
 (No.) Turns out it’s what you don’t see that is the problem.